Skip to Main Content

 When including a brief source of information you will use a comma between each element, artist, title, year, etc. For example, "Fig. 1: Salvador Dalí, King Solomon, 1975, etching on paper, 65.7 x 50.2 cm." and then include the full source information on your works cited page.

 You may decide to include the full source information within your caption, if so you need not include it on the works cited page but the caption needs to follow the same formatting as it would show on the works cited page with the exception of the artist which would appear with first name followed by last name.
 For example, "Fig. 1: Salvador Dalí, King Solomon, 1975, Nasher Museum, Durham, etching on paper."
+If providing the full citation in the caption, information about the size/dimensions would be omitted.

 Adapted from Purdue OWL.